Measurement of the inclusive $\mathrm{t\bar{t}}$ production cross section in proton-proton collisions at $\sqrt{s} =$ 5.02 TeV: Systematic uncertainties

 \item[Background normalization:] The uncertainty in the \tW and \VV cross sections is taken to be 20 and 30\%, respectively, based on the theoretical uncertainties and the effect of finite size of the simulated samples.
 To the nonprompt background estimation is assigned a 50\% uncertainty to account for possible mismodeling of the data in simulation.
 As explained in Section~\ref{sec:Background}, a 30\% uncertainty is considered for the DY background normalization.

 \item[Pileup and integrated luminosity:] The uncertainty assigned to the number of pileup events in simulation is calculated by varying the total inelastic \pp cross section by 4.6\%~\cite{Sirunyan:2018nqx}.
-The impact of this uncertainty on the result is expected to be very small, as the number of pileup events is also small.
+The impact of this uncertainty on the result is negligible, as the number of pileup events is also small.
 The uncertainty in the measurement of the integrated luminosity is estimated to be 1.9\%~\cite{bib:LUM-19-001}.

 \end{description}

 Table~\ref{tab:breakdown_comb} summarizes the sources of systematic and statistical uncertainties in the measured \stt, as obtained using Eq.~\eqref{eq:xsec}, explained in the next section.
 The result is dominated by the statistical uncertainty, while the uncertainty in the JES and the DY background estimate constitute the largest systematic uncertainties.